 There are also special attributes you can include in GMB listings.
 From outdoor seating availability to letting customers know your business is black-owned or women-led, this is another great way to connect with your community.
 Use these to further help paint the picture of your business information.

-It can be tempting to add keywords and extra information to your business name on your Google My Business listing.
+It can be tempting to add keywords and extra information to your business name on your Google Business Profile listing.
 But this is not allowed by Google!
 Make sure your business name matches the real world.

 Choose Up To 10 Relevant Categories